yuutayamada/mykie-el/README.md

   (:C-u&eolp (fill-region (point-at-bol) (point-at-eol))))
 ```

-You can use mykie:define-key\*, mykie:global-set-key\*,
+You can use mykie:define-key, mykie:global-set-key,
-mykie:define-key-with-self-key\*, and mykie:set-keys\* to register
+mykie:define-key-with-self-key, and mykie:set-keys to register
 keybind with parenthesized style.
-Feature is same as same name function without \*.

 ## Available Keywords